 Note: this year’s World Environment Day celebrations will take place in the Garden on Tuesday 6 June.
-Stay tuned for more information.
+Registrations are now closed.

-Thousands of South Australian school students flock to Adelaide Botanic Garden each June to celebrate World Environment Day – the state’s biggest WED event.
+Thousands of South Australian school students have now registered for Adelaide Botanic Garden's World Environment Day celebrations – the state’s biggest WED event.

 Students take part in a range of interactive environmental presentations covering important topics from Aboriginal tools for living, preserving endangered species and native bees, through to worms and compost, food security and feral invaders.

 Presenters from respected organisations such as CSIRO, Sea Shepherd, Cleland Wildlife Park, KESAB, Botanic Gardens of South Australia, SA Seed Conservation Centre and State Herbarium regularly attend to impart their knowledge to the state’s budding environmentalists.